nicksavill/kDNA-annotation/README.md

 Find the statistic with the minimum variance to predict the end position of transcribed gRNA genes by running `predict_transcript_end_pos()`.

 The transcripts are used to predict the transcribed end position of gRNA genes.
-As a cassette's aligned transcripts end at different positions on the minicircle we need a statistic that best represents the transcribed end of the casssette's gRNA gene.
+As a cassette's aligned transcripts end at different positions on the minicircle we need a statistic that best represents the transcribed end of the cassette's gRNA gene.
 This function outputs histograms of various statistics of the distance between the 3' end of gRNAs found by alignment and the 3' ends of the aligned transcripts.
 The statistic with the minimum variance is recommended by the function.
 The config file parameter `end position percentile` should be set to this value.

 #### Step 15